 Strawberry Rock is a local secret spot in Trinidad at the top of a colossal rock formation.
 The only way to get there is through sketchy back-roads and narrow paths that lead to a rock quarry.
 This afternoon I went for a hike to Strawberry Rock with two of my friends, Carolyna and Bridget.
 We experienced the feeling of being on top of the world looking down with nothing but ocean ahead of us and trees in all directions.
 We climbed to the very top and then hiked around the rock at lower levels where Bridget found a mysterious box that she opened curiously.
 Turns out it was part of Geocaching which is a real-world treasure hunting game.
 Players usually try to locate hidden containers called geocaches using a GPS but we just happened upon it instead.
 Inside were little treasures like action figures, pistachios, bubbles, bud, a lighter, a pen, notes, a journal full of entries from people who have found the box before us, and so many more entertaining trinkets.
 We each left something for the box (a punch-card from a local bakery, a couple keys that no longer fit into anything) which we had on our person and we left individual notes in the journal with the provided pen.
 How often do you open a random, discarded box to actually discover treasure?!
 In the end we put away all the little Humboldt moments back into the box and left everything where we'd found it while leaving a little of ourselves behind.
-These are some of the treasures we found in the box.

 Alan